How to Make a Pool Noodle Christmas Ornament Wreath

 Troubleshooting

 There are a few potential issues that might arise with your new ornament wreath.
-It is made from pool noodles after all…not the sturdiest material in the world.
+It is made from pool noodles after all… you might have a few questions.

 Hanging your wreath outside works best if you live in a temperate climate.
 Since we live in the midwest where winters can be brutal, I leave the wreath outside only until the temperature drops below freezing.